-This last essay for “Culture Care” book will be added to future editions of “Culture Care”, as it is added in Korean version.
+This last essay for “Culture Care” book will be added to future editions of “Culture Care”, as it is added in Korean and Spanish versions.

 This book begins with a story of a young married couple.
-My journey with my beloved Judy has, in that sense, produced this book.
-I have tried to live out the beauty of the bouquet of flowers she gifted me with.
+My early journey has been key part of this book.
+I have tried to live out the beauty of the bouquet of flowers Judy gifted me with.
 So, it is with great sadness to report that our marriage ended abruptly after thirty three years in 2016.
 Even in telling this story of brokenness, I have done my best to love and cherish the gift that Judy has been, and I have confidence in my heart that I will continue to do so.
-I have decided to not change anything in this book, and the dedication to her and her family at the beginning of this book still stands, as they are one of the greatest gifts I have received in my life.
+That bouquet was one of the greatest gifts I have received in my life.
 I celebrate them, as well as our remarkable three children, as I write this last chapter.

 I have written in this book that every challenge in life is an opportunity for a new beginning.
 As I went through the layered and lingering traumas of last years, I had to truly believe my own words.
 Every chapter of this book has gained a new meaning.
 It was as if my past voices came back, resurrected in me as I persevered and tried to “suffer well” over the last months.
 I needed to hear that generative voice which reverberates throughout this book in order to face the overwhelming darkness and sadness which suddenly overtook my journey.